JGcarv/ReactJourney/README.md

 Another unsatisfactory clone, this time it's youtube.
 I just wanted to do that because it's been a while since I don't play with React that I felt that I needed to relearn everything.
 Which was what I did with this project.

+## Project 3 - MyBooks

+A pretty simple app, which basically displays a list of books and its details.
+That's the first project that I used redux, along with action creators and all.
+It's pretty rudimentary, but helped me begin to understand how is everything connect in a React-redux app.

 ## Resources